 Before operating the compressor, unscrew the plastic cover on the valve body.
 Note the adjusting knob.
 Counter-clockwise rotation decreases the pressure.
 Clockwise rotation increases the pressure.
-One turn should equal a 2 psi pressure change.
-Check that the valve is set with the last groove even with the end of the valve body.
+Check that the valve is set with the last groove (marked "O") close to the end of the valve body.

 Start the compressor.
-The valve must be adjusted to a 0 to 2 psi reading on the low side gauge port.
+The valve must be adjusted to 0 to 2 psi reading on the low side gauge port.
 Be sure your gauge is set at O before hook-up.
 Allow several minutes between each adjustment.
 Moisture may form on the adjusting knob side of the valve and freeze causing the valve to malfunction.
 To prevent this replace the cap after each adjustment.
-Be sure valve is dry before final cap replacement.
+Be sure valve is dry before final cap replacement.)
 Operate for 30 minutes to confirm proper valve setting and operation.

-The valve may need to be cleared of dirt or chips if adjustment is not possible.
-With the compressor running, turn the valve adjustment knob clockwise about 3 turns momentarily then back to the proper setting.
-Do not leave the valve in the open position allowing high backpressure, as this may cause the compressor to overload.
+The valve may need to be cleared of dirt or chips if adjustment is not attainable.
+With the compressor running, turn the valve adjustment knob clockwise about 3 turns momentarily, and then back to proper the setting.
+Do not leave valve in open position (high back pressure) as this may cause the compressor to overload.

-After satisfactory adjustment, turn off the thermostat and remove the gauges.
-Recap the service ports and replace the SA-I cover.
-When the valve has dried, insulate the valve body by cutting the insulating sleeve to fit the valve then wrap with cork tape to prevent condensation.
-Insulate the one-foot section of 3/8" tubing that exits the refrigerated cabinet.
-The valve need not be insulated if it is in the icebox.
+After satisfactory adjustment, turn off thermostat.
+Remove the gauges.
+(If the high side gauge is connected, wait until the pressure equalizes on both gauges before removal.
+Recap the service ports.
+Replace the service panel.
+When the valve has dried, insulate the valve body by cutting the insulating sleeve to fit the valve then wrap it with cork tape.
+This is to prevent condensation.
+Insulate the one-foot section of 3/8" tubing that exits the cabinet.
+The valve need not be insulated if the valve is in the icebox.

-Troubleshooting note: The operating pressure of the system will not indicate the amount of refrigerant in the system.
+Note: The operating pressure of the system will not indicate the amount of refrigerant in the system.
 The valve will not give proper operation or pressure if it is undercharged.
-Check the valve scribe line.
-It should correlate with the low side gauge pressure.
+The valve scribe correlation is very close to the gauge pressure.

 The system requires enough refrigerant to supply liquid to the valve.
-If the valve has a steady hissing sound then the charge is ok.
-If the valve is sputtering then it is low.
-If the valve is making a noticeable roar it is empty.
+If the valve has a steady hissing sound, the charge is ok.
+If the valve is sputtering, it is low.
+If the valve is making a noticeable roar, it is low.
 If the low side pressure is properly set the high side pressure will be 80 to 135 psi depending on the air temperature (50 to 95 degrees F.) through the unit.
 Almost immediately upon start up the valve body will begin to frost.